pushkar7567/cart-pole-bot/README.md

-# space-invader-bot
+# Cart-Pole-bot
-An Atari space invader game bot trained using DRL on OpenAI Gym environment.
+A Cart-Pole simulated gym environment bot trained using Q-Learning, DRL on OpenAI Gym environment.